Ferrara Charterhouse: Inventory in 1770

 The Napoleonic suppression of the monastery led to the dispersal of the works of movable art in the church and monastery.
 An inventory in 1770 lists the following:

 The twelve chapels had canvases depicting the Passion of Christ by Roselli.
 The altar on the right of the crossing had a canvas with The Last Judgement with Sibyls by Sebastiano Filippi.
 This side of the crossing also had a St Jerome, copy of a work by Agostino Caracci for the Certosa of Bologna, copied by Francesco Naselli; a Blessed Niccolo Albergati, by an unknown Carthusian monk painter; and a St Bruno at Prayer in Squillace met by Roger I of Sicily by Ippolito Scarsellino.
 In the arches of the main chapel were two canvases depicting Carthusian Beati Stefano Macconi and Pietro Petroni (Blessed Monks) by Bononi.

 The main altar tabernacle had paintings by Agostino Caracci.
 On the Baldacchino was a canvas by Francesco Ferrari.
-To the statuary of the main altar were works contributed by Pierro Turchi.
+To the statuary of the main altar were works contributed by Pietro Turchi.
 The lateral canvases depicted the Virgin pleads with San Bruno and colleagues to return to the Hermitage and San Bruno before Roger I of Sicily by Giuseppe Avanzi.
 In the center, in the facade of the partition that separates the monk's choir, was a depiction of St Christopher by Sebastiano Filippi.
 Fillipi also painted a canvas next to the presbytery, depicting the Ascension of Christ.
 In the counter-facade were two holy bishops by Maurelio Scanavini.

 The oratory next to the Presbytery had a St Bruno and fellow monks at Prayer and the Refectory had a Marriage at Cana (1622) by Bononi.
 The Prior's chapel had a Madonna and Child and St Bruno by the school of Guercino.

 Other works in the monastery included paintings by the following: